NASA Curiosity rover snaps 'whimsical' rock arch on Mars that's defying wind and dust

-We like to marvel at large natural rock arches on Earth.
-Well, there's a tiny version on Mars and it's just as delightful.
-NASA's Curiosity rover got a good look at a weirdly textured rock formation that's resisting the forces of wind and erosion on the red planet.
+Sand worm.
+Fossilized alien head.
+Gecko.
+Cat riding a jet ski.
+A tiny rock arch on Mars is sparking the imaginations of space fans who are playfully naming objects it resembles.
+NASA's Curiosity rover got a good look at the weirdly textured rock formation that's resisting the forces of erosion on the red planet.

 Curiosity is exploring the Gale Crater, home to an impressive mountain called Mount Sharp.
 The rover snapped some close-up views of the dainty, ragged arch last week, and citizen scientist Kevin Gill put the images together into a mosaic view.